grantbtzou/Personal-Website-2024/README.md

-This is the second iteration of my personal website, built with React and NextJs.
+This is the second iteration of my personal website, built with React and NextJs